microsoft/vscode-docs/docs/editor/artificial-intelligence.md

 Below is the general process you'll follow for harnessing its suggestions:

-* Start writing code
+* Start writing code.
-* Receive a Copilot suggestion in gray ghost text
+* Receive a Copilot suggestion in gray ghost text.
-     * Ghost text is placeholder text that will be replaced by input you type or select from Copilot
+  * Ghost text is placeholder text that will be replaced by input you type or select from Copilot.
-* Choose to accept Copilot's suggestion
+* Choose to accept Copilot's suggestion.
-     * You can accept suggestions with the `Tab` key
+  * You can accept suggestions with the `kbstyle(Tab)` key.
-     * If you don't want to accept a suggestion, you can continue typing, and Copilot will continue to provide suggestions as you work
+  * If you don't want to accept a suggestion, you can continue typing, and Copilot will continue to provide suggestions as you work.

 Copilot provides two main kinds of suggestions: comments and code completion.
 We recommend trying out Copilot in your actual projects to see its power in action!

 We'll explore Copilot suggestions for JavaScript files in the following sections.
 Other languages will work similarly.

 ### Comments